Read the answers to common questions about pay-by-plate parking, licence plate recognition technology and our free parking trial in 2P zones.

 You will continue to have multiple options in paying for your parking session; coins, card and app.

-What pay-by-phone apps can I use to pay for my parking?
+Pay-by-phone apps - what ones can I use to pay for my parking?

 You can use apps by EziCom or EasyPark.
 Find FAQs for EasyPark's app here